davidVeer/CarInformation/README.md

 - Reorder Enum to be in the same order to be in the same order as the refuel tank (consistency)
 - CarData should have a getter for the calculator
 - a catch for empty lists should be added to statistics calculator constructor (throw NullPointerExeption)
+- remove 0 catch in calculateLowest method (these will be caught in the orderByType)